Global Social Compliance

 Discrimination

-Workers must be employed, retained, and compensated based on their ability to perform their jobs, and must not be discriminated against on the basis of gender, race, color, national origin, religious, ethnic or cultural beliefs, age, sexual orientation, or any other prohibited basis.
+Workers must be employed, retained, and compensated based on their ability to perform their jobs, and must not be discriminated against on the basis of gender, race, color, national origin, religious, ethnic or cultural beliefs, age, sexual orientation, pregnancy, marital or parental status, or any other prohibited basis.
+Non-work-related health testing, such as pregnancy or HIV, must not be used as a condition of employment.
+Migrant foreign workers should be treated fairly and on an equal basis with local workers.

 Freedom of Association